Writing Bazel rules: simple binary rule

 Starlark

 Aside: Starlark can be used on its own outside of Bazel.
-Facebook's Buck build system also uses Starlark.
+Facebook's Buck build tool also uses Starlark.
 Alan Donovan gave a talk on Starlark at GothamGo 2017 with an example of using Starlark to configure a web server.
 He's also published an embeddable Starlark interpreter written in Go.

 To build things in Bazel, you need to write build files (named BUILD or BUILD.bazel).
 They look like this:

-load("@io_bazel_rules_go//go:def.bzl", "go_binary", "go_library", "go_test")
+load("@rules_go//go:def.bzl", "go_binary", "go_library", "go_test")

 go_library(